 Stop, do not continue.
 If you reached this point without a solution, then you may have an unanticipated problem or have made an error during testing.
 It is important to review the trouble shooting steps that have led to this point.
 The tests may need to be repeated.

 FREEWHEEL DIODE

-- 1. Make sure the key-switch is in the "OFF" position, then remove the key. - Place the forward-reverse switch in the center "OFF" position.
+- 1. Make sure the key-switch is in the "OFF" position, then remove the kev. - 2.
+Place the forward-reverse switch in the center "OFF" position. - 3.
 Set the park brake. - 4.
 Place blocks under the front wheels to prevent vehicle movement. - 5.
 Disconnect the main positive and negative cables at the batteries.

 The rear drive wheels may rotate during some of the following tests.
 Block the front wheels, raise the rear drive wheels off the ground, and support the vehicle with jack stands.
-Failure to do so may cause the vehicle to move and cause property damage and/or serious bodily injury.
+Failure to do so may cause the vehicle to move and cause severe bodily injury and/or property damage.